Cafe Metropole

-Cafe Metropole is a 1937 American romantic comedy film directed by Edward H. Griffith, released by 20th Century Fox and starring Loretta Young, Tyrone Power and Adolphe Menjou.
+Cafe Metropole is a 1937 American romantic comedy film directed by Edward H. Griffith and starring Loretta Young, Tyrone Power and Adolphe Menjou.
+It was produced and distributed by 20th Century Fox.
+The screenplay was based on an original story by Gregory Ratoff who also appears in the film.
+It is part of the tradition of screwball comedies which was at its height during the decade.
+It was commercially successful on its release.

 Plot

-In Paris in 1937, Victor Lobard owns the very exclusive Café Metropole.
+In Paris in 1937, Victor Lobard owns the exclusive Café Metropole.
 One night, he must expel drunk American Alexander Brown after closing time.
 He is then visited by Maxl Schinner, who had lent Victor 900,000 francs (which he embezzled), and Victor has repaid nothing.
 Victor asks for another 60,000 francs and promises to repay everything at 6:00 the next evening.
 Maxl gives him the money.

 Victor risks the 60,000 francs at baccarat and wins 420,000 more.
 Alexander wagers the full amount against him, but loses.
 Victor seemingly has the money he needs, but then Brown confesses that he is penniless.
-Victor makes a deal with Alexander, convincing him to impersonate Russian nobleman Prince Alexis Paneiev and to romance heiress Laura Ridgeway, the daughter of Victor's old friend, so that Victor can have access to the girl's money.
+Victor makes a deal with Alexander, convincing him to impersonate a Russian nobleman, Prince Alexis Paneiev, and to romance heiress Laura Ridgeway, the daughter of Victor's old friend, so that Victor can have access to her money.

-Alexis arrives early at the café and visits the Metropole's flower shop for a boutonnière.
+"Alexis" arrives early at the café and visits the Metropole's flower shop for a boutonnière.
 There he is mistaken by Laura for an employee, and Alexis is enchanted, without knowing whom she is.
 When Laura joins her father at their table, she asks Victor to attract some celebrities or royalty.
 Alexis enters and is greeted by Victor as "your highness," embarrassing Laura.
 Alexis dances with Laura but is summoned by a waiter to answer a telephone call.
 However, there is no call; the waiter is the real Alexis Paneiev.
 Victor manages to soothe his outraged honor and obtain his silence for 50,000 francs.